woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Use the store timezone to make time data requests #6632

+1. Go to Settings -> General.
+2. Set your store timezone significantly ahead of or behind the timezone you currently reside in.
+3. Create a test order and mark complete.
+4. Navigate to various analytics reports and note the time filter is based on the current store time.
+E.g., If your store timezone is 12 hours ahead of your current time, you may see `1st - 23rd` instead of `1st - 22nd` for "Month to date" depending on your time of day.
+5. Note that the recently added order shows up in analytics reports.
+6. Change your timezone and repeat, testing with both locations (e.g., `Amsterdam`) and also UTC offsets (e.g., `UTC-6`).

 ### Add plugin installer to allow installation of plugins via URL #6805

 1. Visit any admin page with the params `plugin_action` (`install`, `activate`, or `install-activate`) and `plugins` (list of comma separated plugins). `wp-admin/admin.php?page=wc-admin&plugin_action=install&plugins=jetpack`